Paraguay: Election of Fernando Lugo

 Political instability following Lugo's election and disputes within his cabinet encouraged some renewal of popular support for the Colorado Party.
 Reports suggested that the businessman Horacio Cartes became the new political figure amid disputes.
 Despite the US Drug Enforcement Administration's strong accusations against Cartes related to drug trafficking, he continued to amass followers in the political arena.

 On 14 January 2011, the Colorado Party convention nominated Horacio Cartes as the presidential candidate for the party.
 However, the party's constitution did not allow it.

 On 21 June 2012, impeachment proceedings against President Lugo began in the country's lower house, which was controlled by his opponents.
 Lugo was given less than twenty-four hours to prepare for the proceedings and only two hours in which to mount a defense.
 Impeachment was quickly approved and the resulting trial in Paraguay's Senate, also controlled by the opposition, ended with the removal of Lugo from office and Vice President Federico Franco assuming the duties of president.
 Lugo's rivals blamed him for the deaths of 17 people – eight police officers and nine farmers – in armed clashes after police were ambushed by armed peasants when enforcing an eviction order against rural trespassers.

-On 14 May 2011, Paraguay celebrated its bicentenary on the 200th anniversary of independence from the Spanish Empire as a sovereign state.

 Lugo's supporters gathered outside Congress to protest the decision as a "politically motivated coup d'état".
 Lugo's removal from office on 22 June 2012 is considered by UNASUR and other neighboring countries, especially those currently governed by leftist leaders, as a coup d'état.
 However, the Organization of American States, which sent a mission to Paraguay to gather information, concluded that the impeachment process was not a coup d'état, as it had been carried out in accordance with the Constitution of Paraguay.

 Present day

 From August 2013 to 15 August 2018, the President of Paraguay was Horacio Cartes.
-Since 15 August 2018, the President of Paraguay has been Mario Abdo Benítez.
+From 2018 until 2023, the President of Paraguay has been Mario Abdo Benítez.
 They are both from the conservative Colorado Party.
 President Mario Abdo enjoyed a close relationship with the Brazilian far-right president (in power 2019–2022), Jair Bolsonaro.
 In February 2019, President Mario Abdo Benitez was at Bolsonaro's side when Bolsonaro praised Paraguayan military dictator Alfredo Stroessner, calling him "a man of vision".
-In 2021, Paraguay became the first country in South America to produce electric energy in its 100% renewable energy supply.
 In May 2023, Santiago Peña of the long-ruling Colorado Party, won the presidential election to succeed Mario Abdo as the next President of Paraguay.
 On 15 August 2023, Santiago Peña was sworn in as Paraguay's new president.